Testing and verifying in all development phases

 Testing safety-related systems

-Safety-related systems that have to comply with conditions for example according to ISO 26262, IEC 61508, DO-178C, or EN 50128 can be tested rule-consistent with TPT.
+Safety-related systems that have to comply with conditions for example according to ISO 26262 or IEC 61508 can be tested rule-consistent with TPT.
 PikeTec offers qualifications of TPT as testing tool for your development project.
 TPT supports requirements based testing, interface testing, fault injection tests, threshold tests, back-to-back tests, equivalence class tests, coverage analysis, and much more.

 Using the Jenkins plugin by PikeTec, you can automatically run test cases created with TPT on a Jenkins continuous integration server.